-Historically, the Convention has maintained a close relationship with more than one thousand local Baptist associations and forty-two state or regional Baptist conventions.
+Historically, the Convention has maintained a close relationship with more than one thousand local Baptist associations and forty-one state or regional Baptist conventions.
 The Convention also works closely with more than thirty language-specific and other ethnic and racial fellowships of Baptist churches.

 Since local associations are geographically closest to the churches, the SBC has relied heavily on local associations to determine the “baptistic” character of churches that network with the Convention.
 As the racial and ethnic diversity of the Convention has increased, some of the ethnic, language, and racial fellowships have assisted in this role as well.
 For information about these fellowships, contact the SBC Executive Office of Convention Advancement.